Skip to main content

 create_data_reactive

-Map live external data (weather, sensors, OSC) to COMP custom numeric parameters with configurable input-output ranges and smoothing to prevent jitter.
+Map live data channels from a CHOP to custom numeric parameters on a COMP, with configurable input-to-output range remapping and optional smoothing to prevent jitter.

 Instructions